nghiango1/hello/ai/README.md

 When I said about "inteligent farseer", it can be call as any different name (Try find words of which share the same meanning in your case).
 They, the "inteligent farseer", are stored everywhere through out the era: Knowledged, Interlectual property, Book, Movie, Religon, ... and one of those latest "hot name" AI - artificial intelligence.
 Where the **compute** power being used to create/extracting artificial intelligence is our best available tools - The computer/CPU/GPU/TPU/NPU... whatever the name we can call it

-> In my current logic, organic creatured (including us) and everything around us share the same trait of "inteligent farseer", which is they themself are an "inteligent farseer"... that then affected them-self causing their move/changing in a predictable nature, causing us - human to "belive" nature is predictable, of which it is not.
+> In my current logic, organic creatured (including us) and everything around us share the same trait of "inteligent farseer".
+They (everything) themself are "inteligent farseer"... that affected themself to move/change in a predictable nature.
+Thus, causing us - human to "belive" nature is predictable, of which it is not.

 ### Math - or programing term?

 > Let say it in "Math" term, so we don't just talk in hypertheorical.
-But in the end, I saw them look the same anyway
+But in the end, I think they look the same anyway

 #### Define our problem - the Framwork of which I will use to explain everything

-The [s]tate of reality - find "inteligent [f]arseer" on achievable [v]ariable problem:
+The [s]tate of reality - find "inteligent [f]arseer" on **achievable [v]ariable problem**:
-- Let look at an achievable variable `S` - we call it state `S`, which is a part of our [r]eality - we call it `R`
+- Let look at an achievable variable `S` - we call it **[s]tate `S`**, which is a part of our **[r]eality - let call it `R`**
     ```
     S in R
     ```